efeefe/is/pages/concepts/05.reuse-dataset/item-opendott.md

 There is strong evidence that often times recycling is not the most appropriate solution for waste, particularly when there are still potential uses for the discarded materials.
 However, there is little available data to inform society of the social, economic and environmental outcomes of reuse when compared to data about recycling.

+#### Relation to other concept ideas

 The Reuse Dataset will integrate and make available data about different kinds of reuse of materials in urban environments, including household, community and local initiatives.
 It is a central element to build the [Reuse Commons](../reuse-commons) and its economic model.

 ### Open Questions

-* Governance of the database
+* Governance of the database.
+Ownership, decision-making.
+How to ensure data is correct and consistent.
+Who is responsible for editing when data is wrong?

 ### Sketches